We all want to build a content strategy that keeps us top-of-mind for potential clients.

 Or how you introduce your business to someone new.

 You don’t have be on Dragon’s Den to need one of these.

 Think about how you’d describe your business to someone as you wait in a coffee queue.
 No jargon.

 Talk about your results, not your process.
 If you can, end with a question to keep conversation flowing.

 These let you have easy conversations about your work.TALKING POINTS

 You can also use them as prompts when you’re commenting on other people’s content.

 What other gold should you squirrel away in your Content Vault?

 The other 8 essential items are on my free Content Checklist.
-It’s called 11 Must-Haves for getting (and keeping) eyes on your business.
+It’s called 11 Messaging Must-Haves to get eyes on your business.